Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/SimpleContainer.md

 var c= IoC.Get<SimpleContainer>();
 ```

-Next, two interfaces are added tot the container as ``SingleTon`` which means on lon one instance will be created and it will be used repeatedly.
+Next, two interfaces are added tot the container as ``Singleton`` which means only one instance will be created and it will be used repeatedly.

 ```C#
  _container